 2. STUDENT LOANS:

-This type of financial aid is offered by the Universities in recognition of academic achievements and unique talents possessed by an individual.
+Where in recognition of academic achievements and unique talents possessed by an individual.
 There are several scholarships and grants based on a wide spectrum of eligibility criteria and the students can apply to those which match their profile the best.

 3. SCHOLARSHIPS AND FELLOWSHIP PROGRAMS: